Skip to Main Content

 Format paragraphs, lists, and white space

-• Use numbered lists when there is a sequence
+• Use numbered lists when sequence matters.

-1. Click on the Home tab
+1. Click the Home tab.

 To adjust line spacing for the entire document: